 AIU also requires all international students to purchase “Personal Accident Insurance for Students Education and Research (SPER),” which provides students with coverage for physical injury as a result of accidents while engaged in activities pertaining to education or research at a university.

-Insurance fees in the amount of 30,000 JPY (estimated) will include both coverage of National Health Insurance and Personal Accident Insurance for Students Education and Research (SPER).
+AIU will pay students' insurance bills for both National Health Insurance and Personal Accident Insurance for Students Education and Research (SPER).

 Both mandatory insurances only cover students during the period of enrollment at AIU.

 Start of Validity and Insurance Card Receipt

 AIU will enroll you in National Health Insurance during orientation and your insurance will be effective immediately at that time.

 However, please note that it will take approximately 3 weeks before your insurance card is issued.
 If you visit a hospital before your National Health Insurance card is issued, you will have to pay the full cost of treatment and medication up front.
 Once you receive your National Health Insurance card, you can take that card and your receipt back to the hospital to receive a 70% refund on your charges.

 After students complete their program at AIU, they must depart the country or change their residence status within 14 days.
 Both mandatory insurances become invalid immediately upon changing residence status, so students who stay in Japan for tourism will not be covered.

 In addition to the above two insurances, you are required to purchase overseas travel insurance before departing your home country because the above two insurances are minimum coverage.
 The overseas travel insurance should be a comprehensive package which covers: Accident Death, Accident Disability, Death from Illness, Medical & Rescuer’s Expenses, Dental Treatment, Long Term Personal Liability, Household Goods and Personal Belongings, Tuition, Room & Board Expenses, Emergency Travel Expenses, etc.